 Single embryo transfer vs. multiple embryos transfer results

-Despite the use of the most up-to-date technologies designed to improve the embryo selection process, some patients still believe that the best way to increase the chances of a live birth is by multiple embryo transfer.
-Dr. García clearly highlights that multiple embryos very often mean a higher risk of a multiple pregnancy.
+Despite the use of the most up-to-date technologies designed to improve the embryo selection process, some patients still believe that the best way to increase the chances of live birth is by multiple embryo transfer.
+Dr García clearly highlights that multiple embryos very often mean a higher risk of multiple pregnancies.
 Even if you transfer just one embryo, there is still a 1% chance of it splitting into identical twins.
-So, when you decide to transfer two embryos, bear in mind that the possibility of twins or even triples is quite real.
+So, when you decide to transfer two embryos, bear in mind that the possibility of twins or even triplets is quite real.

 Twin pregnancy – the facts

 Dr Garcia says that patients are not willing to acknowledge the fact that a twin pregnancy poses some real threat.
 On the contrary, they seem to treat it as a reward after their long and complicated fertility treatment.
 But one has to have a realistic overview of the situation to be able to make conscious decisions.
 The truth is that all the possible pregnancy risks are increased in case of double pregnancies.
 Firstly, and most importantly, the miscarriage rate is much higher in the case of the latter.
 Additionally, twins are not always born healthy and they are at risk of lower birth weight and prematurity, including all related complications.
 Twin pregnancies are also less beneficial for mothers.
 The women may suffer from pregnancy-induced hypertension, gestational diabetes and pregnancy bleeding.
 They are in the need of a caesarean section much more often, too.